Kalebu/pyswahili/README.md

 ```

 ## REPL MODE
-Now that that the pyswahili package is installed, now we can start playing with it, to invove repl jus run **pyswahili** without any argument
+Now that the pyswahili package is installed, we can start playing with it, To involve repl just run **pyswahili** without any argument
 just as shown below;

 ```bash